Optical Storage Systems for long term data preservation

 The current Blu-ray disc capacity is 125GB using a four layer disc and called BDXL.
 Whilst 125GB might not seem a large amount of storage compared to hard disks, it is more than enough to store a 4k movie or store 1.25 million scanned A4 documents.

-There are two methods for writing optical storage both change the physical properties of a an optical disc via magnetism or etching pits into the disk surface.
+There are two methods for writing optical storage both change the physical properties of an optical disc via magnetism or etching pits into the disk surface.

 - Older optical storage technologies (Magneto Optical, DVD-RAM) relied on a laser to heat the disc surface and change the magnetic properties on the optical disc